ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-ca.md

 ### Pause an instance
-This action is only possible in the horizon interface or via the openstack/nova api.
+This action is only possible in the Horizon interface or via the Openstack/Nova api.

 #### Using Horizon

 In the horizon interface, click on the `Compute`{.action} menu on the left and then select Instances{.action}.
 Select `Pause Instance`{.action} in the drop list for the corresponding instance.

-Once the process is completed, your instance will now appear as `Paused`{.action}.
+The confirmation message will appear, indicating that the instance has been Paused.

 To unpause the instance, perform the same steps as mentioned above and select `Resume Instance`{.action} in the drop list